LazZiya/ExpressLocalization/README.md

 ````
 Install-Package LazZiya.ExpressLocalization -Version 1.1.0
 ````
-it will install [LazZiya.TagHelpers v2.1.0](https://github.com/LazZiya/TagHelpers/) package as well, it is necessary for adding client side validation for localized input fields like decimal numbers.
+it will install [LazZiya.TagHelpers v2.1.0](https://github.com/LazZiya/TagHelpers/) package as well, it is necessary for adding client side validation libraries for localized input fields like decimal numbers.

 ## How to use
 - Install from nuget as mention above